 As for their color, these unwanted house guests are pink to gray, with some dark spots marbling their smooth skin.

-Originally from south and southeast Asia, those non-native geckos prefer urban areas and tropical climates.
+Originally from South and Southeast Asia, those non-native geckos prefer urban areas and tropical climates.
 You’ll usually find them near the light to hunt for insects.

 3. Rough-Tailed Geckos